Abdullah165/Tower_Of_Hanoi_Reflex_Framework/README.md

 # Architecture
 The game uses 3 main services:
--DiskSpawnerService - Spawns and configures disks -SettingsService - Handles undo/redo and auto-solve -ValidationMovementUIService - Validates moves and triggers UI
+- DiskSpawnerService - Spawns and configures disks
+- SettingsService - Handles undo/redo and auto-solve
+- ValidationMovementUIService - Validates moves and triggers UI

 All services are injected through Reflex, making the code:
 -Easy to test